-We recently advised a private company who was considering gifting shares to staff.
+Gannons recently advised a private company considering employee incentives, such as gifting shares to staff.

 The company was in the process of awarding shares to its employees through a regular share issue.
-They sought our advice on the tax implications if the employer gifted the shares so that the employees received the shares at no cost.
-There were also some self employed consultants who the company wanted to reward by the issue of shares at no cost.
+Hence, they sought our advice on the tax implications of the employer gifting the shares in a way that allowed the employees to receive the shares at no cost.
+There were also some self-employed consultants who the company wanted to reward by issuing them shares at no cost.

-When shares are gifted to employees or transferred at less than their market value, the benefit of receiving shares (or undervalue) will be taxed as employment income in the tax year in which the gift is made.
+When shares are gifted to employees or transferred at less than their market value, HMRC taxes the benefit of received shares (or undervalue) as employment income in the tax year in which the gift is made.
 The employees and consultants must report the issue of shares on their self-assessment tax return and pay the tax.
 Clearly it is in the interest of the employee that the shares are valued as low as possible.
-The question is how much tax will be payable?
+The question is: how much tax will be payable?

 HMRC will have 12 months from the day of the return to challenge the valuation of the shares by opening an enquiry.
-If insufficient tax has been paid by the employees (or consultants) they are liable to interest and often more costly penalties, which can be up to 100% of the unpaid tax.
+If the employees (or consultants) have paid insufficient tax then they can face interest and often more costly penalties.
+These can be up to 100% of the unpaid tax.

 The problem is that HMRC do not provide an indication of the taxable value of shares.
 In practice, the question only comes to light if HMRC raises an enquiry following submission of the tax return.
 It is hard to predict the approach HMRC will take on share valuation in private companies.